uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/syrk_batch.rst

       Must be at least zero.

    alpha
       Scaling factor for the rank-k updates.
+See :ref:`value_or_pointer` for more details.

    a
       Pointer to input matrices ``A`` with size ``stridea`` * ``batch_size``.